USS O'Bannon (DD-450): Battle of Kula Gulf

 War duty was tense and demanded the best of men and their ships.
 In-port time was minimal; a few hours to fuel and reprovision, and the ships were off again.
 O'Bannon fought in many surface actions.
 On 5 July, destroyers O'Bannon, USS Chevalier, and USS Strong were scouting ahead of a US cruiser force preparing for shore bombardment on Bairoko Harbor, when suddenly a Japanese torpedo hit and crippled Strong.
 Chevalier intentionally rammed Strong to remove her crew while O'Bannon engaged the 5.5-inch (14 cm) Japanese shore batteries which had opened fire on the now discovered destroyers.
 While firing her guns, O'Bannon failed to fully distract the shore guns as shells rained around Chevalier and Strong, resulting in both intact destroyers leaving the scene with 241 survivors while leaving Strong to break apart and sink.
-The torpedo was recorded as coming from an enemy submarine; it was in fact fired from the Japanese destroyer Niizuki at some 19,000-22,0000 yards.
+The torpedo was recorded as coming from an enemy submarine; it was in fact fired from the Japanese destroyer Niizuki at some 19,000-22,000 yards.
 As it turned out, a group of Japanese destroyers were on a troop transport run and, using Niizuki's search radar, located the American ships and fired torpedoes at extreme range.
 The presence of enemy forces resulted in both sides retreating without obtaining their objective.

 In the early morning of 6 July, O'Bannon departed with the same cruiser force to continue the mission, but instead endured round two as three targets appeared on the American radar.
 This was Niizuki, leading the destroyers Suzukaze and Tanikaze, serving as a cover force for a larger troop transport mission ferrying 2,600 soldiers.
-The three American light cruisers - USS Honolulu, Saint Louis, and Helena - all blasted Niizuki, sinking her with almost all hands, but Suzukaze and Tanikaze fired 16 torpedoes retreated, 3 of which hit Helena which broke apart and sank.
+The three American light cruisers - USS Honolulu, Saint Louis, and Helena - all blasted Niizuki, sinking her with almost all hands, but Suzukaze and Tanikaze fired 16 torpedoes as they retreated, 3 of which hit Helena which broke apart and sank.
 O'Bannon followed Honolulu and Saint Louis in hunting down the remaining Japanese destroyers, and fired a full spread of 10 torpedoes, none of which hit.
 The only other sinking was scored when Honolulu damaged the Nagatsuki and forced her to run aground, otherwise the Hatsuyuki was hit six times, Suzukaze twice, and Tanikaze once, but dud shell hits allowed them to escape with only moderate to light damage.
 This also failed to detract from the Japanese sinking far more tonnage than they lost, successfully transporting their ground troops, and further suspending the American bombardment.